intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/GroveLCD/README.md

-# Grove LCD
+# Grove\* LCD
-This tutorial shows you how to print 'Hello world' to the LCD display using the UPM library.
+This tutorial shows you how to print "Hello World" to an LCD display using the UPM library.

 ## What you'll learn
 * How to find the right UPM sensor library for your device